nils-mathieu/sage/README.md

  * `sage-platform` is the main platform abstraction.
 It provides common event types, ways to represent the state of input devices, as well as ways to create a window for Sage applications.
+ * `sage-render` is a type-safe and opinionated wrapper around the Vulkan API.
+It tries to cut off most of the boilerplate of Vulkan while remaining versatile enough for most real-time applications.

 ## Contributing